Joshokelola/StudyNotes/ITP 401/Web content management.md

 - Typically the technical staff needs to work with a content editor to update a website, this process is typically a time consuming process which requires a lot of back and forth.
 - Also when several people update a web page, keeping track of who updates what is harder.

+# What is a web content management system?
+A wcms is a web app that allows a group of users from diff